Navigating through the Exalate Menu Panel is required for all the administrative tasks related to the Exalate application.

 HP ALM/QC

-- Do they need to know our HP ALM user/password? - a toggle that can be used to enable or disable required authentication.
-If you set the authentication as required, you will need to share the credentials with the remote instance so that they could authenticate to your instance.
+• Do they need to know our HP ALM user/password? - a toggle that can be used to enable or disable required authentication.
+If you set the authentication as required, you need to share the credentials with the remote instance so that they can authenticate to your instance.

 Jira Cloud

-- Show Exalate and Connect actions - the toggle controls if Exalate and Connect buttons are displayed on the issue view.
-If the toggle is active, the buttons will be visible to the users on the issue view.
+• Show Exalate and Connect actions - the toggle controls how the Exalate and Connect buttons are displayed on the issue view.
+If the toggle is active, the buttons are visible to the users on the issue view.

-- Show Unexalate action - with this toggle, you can control if the Unexalate button is visible on the issue view.
-If enabled, the users will be able to see the Unexalate button in case the issue was previously Exalated.
+• Show Unexalate action - the toggle controls if the Unexalate button is visible on the issue view.
+If enabled, the users can see the Unexalate button in case the issue was previously Exalated.

-- Hide inactive connections - with this toggle, you can hide/show inactive connections in the Connections tab.
+• Hide inactive connections - this toggle allows you to hide/show inactive connections in the Connections tab.

 Jira On-Premise

-- Proxy User- a user that will be used to carry out any changes such as creating issues, updating data, adding comments and attachments, etc. You can use an existing Jira user or create a new one.
+• Proxy User- a user that can carry out any changes such as creating issues, updating data, adding comments and attachments, etc. You can use an existing Jira user or create a new one.

-- Email Notifications - use the toggle to enable/disable email notifications.
-If enabled, email notifications will be sent once an hour.
+• Email Notifications - use the toggle to enable/disable email notifications.
+If enabled, email notifications are sent once every hour.

-- Authentication required - relevant only for Exalate v.3.x and lower.
+• Authentication required - relevant only for Exalate v.3.x and lower.
 Toggle to enable or disable authentication to your instance and secure the connection.
-If you set the authentication as required, you will need to share the credentials with the remote instance so that they could authenticate to your instance.
+If you set the authentication as required, you need to share the credentials with the remote instance so that they can authenticate to your instance.

-- Show Exalate and Connect actions - the toggle controls if Exalate and Connect buttons are displayed on the issue view.
-If the toggle is active, the buttons will be visible to the users on the issue view.
+• Show Exalate and Connect actions - the toggle controls how the Exalate and Connect buttons are displayed on the issue view.
+If the toggle is active, the buttons are visible to the users on the issue view.

-- Show Unexalate action - with this toggle, you can control if the Unexalate button is visible on the issue view.
-If enabled, the users will be able to see the Unexalate button in case the issue was previously Exalated.
+• Show Unexalate action - this toggle controls how the Unexalate button is visible on the issue view.
+If enabled, the users are to see the Unexalate button in case the issue was previously Exalated.

-- Hide inactive connections - with this toggle, you can hide/show inactive connections in the Connections tab.
+• Hide inactive connections - this toggle allows you to hide/show inactive connections in the Connections tab.

 Salesforce